-Currently, the Calgary real estate market is a buyer’s market.
-The market is flushed with homes, so buyers have many choices and therefore lots of leverage over the purchase agreement.
+Currently, the Toronto and Vancouver real estate markets are sellers’ markets.
+The market is flushed with house-hunters but there are few homes for sale, giving sellers lots of leverage over the purchase agreement.

 Tread carefully around making a low-ball offer or counteroffer.
 Low-balling can insult the seller and ruin your chances of negotiating a deal.

 2. Get the information you need

 Whether you’re buying or selling, equip yourself with as much information about the other party as possible.
 The more informed you are, the better you’ll understand where you can press the advantage.

 For home sellers, this means getting a home inspection before listing your house.
 A home inspection will expose any issues that can disadvantage you during negotiations, which makes it well worth the $500.

 But what if you discovered a roof leak after you’ve received a counteroffer from a buyer?
 You’d be forced to pay for repairs, lower your selling price, or simply hope the next buyer doesn’t notice.
 It’s better to identify and fix any compromising issues with your house to avoid such a deal-breaking moment.